Jose-MPM/Notes/Courses/English V/English Topics.md

         * The sentences with _just_ and _already_ are positive.

             * Your phone has just rung
             * Hamish has just phoned.
 He's just arrived in London.
             * Hamish has already been to Buckingham Palace!
             * I've already told you.

-* Household Chores: (Tareas demesticas)
-    - Sweep the floor - Barrer
-    - Vacuum the floor / Vaquium the fluor - Aspirar
-    - Mop the floor - Trapear
-    - Scrub the floor - Fregar
-    - Set the table - Poner
-    - Wipe off the table - Limpiar
-    - Put the food away - Guardar la comida
-    - Rinse the dishes
-    - Dry/wipe the dishes
-    - Clean the sink
-    - Shut the door
-    - Clean up this mess
-    - Move the furniture
-    - Dust(/Dost) the selves
-    - Clean the tub - Limpiar la bañera
-    - Do the laundry
-    - Sweep the porch - Limpiar el porche
-    - Cut(/Cot) the grass - Cortar la hierba
-    - Mow the lawn - Cortar el cesped
-    - Water the flowers - Regar
-    - Turn on the sprinklers - Encender los aspersores
-    - Trim the hedges(/hedyes) - Recortar los setos
-    - Weed the garden
-    - Fix the roof
-    - Shovel the snow
-    - Scrape the windshield
-    - Wax the car

 ## U4M2 Vague time **VS** Specific time